Skip to main content

 Best first phone call: Call your local Aging and Disability Resource Center (ADRC) or 844-WIS-ADRC and say: “My parent needs help at home in Wisconsin.
 Can a family member get paid through IRIS, Family Care, Partnership, PACE, or Medicaid personal care?”

-• Main answer: In Wisconsin, the real paid-family-caregiver paths for seniors usually require Medicaid long-term care eligibility.
+• Main answer: In Wisconsin, the real paid-family-caregiver paths for seniors usually require Medicaid LTC rules.

 • Most control: IRIS is usually the clearest path if the senior wants to hire and direct a family caregiver.